ystv/internal-site/README.md

 ### Slack Integration (Optional)

-If you would like to setup the optional slack integration, head over to the [Slack Setup](/docs/setup_slack.md) docs to get started.
+If you would like to set up the optional slack integration, head over to the [Slack Setup](/docs/setup_slack.md) docs to get started.

 ## Running